Microsoft Security Graph Integration for SOAR

 inputs.microsoft_security_graph_alert_id = incident.properties.microsoft_security_graph_alert_id

-Example Post-Process Script:
+Example Function Post Process Script:

 # Put the results json into a workflow property so we can call the